suglasp/fallout4_fallout76_sfx_conversionkit/README.md

 -----

->> conversion kit updates, fixes and patches:
+**Conversion kit updates, fixes and patches**

 Update 19/03/2020:
-'fo76_ba2_archive_extract_sounds.ps1' is a backport of script 'fo76_ba2_archive_extracter_early_test.ps1'.
+- 'fo76_ba2_archive_extract_sounds.ps1' is a backport of script 'fo76_ba2_archive_extracter_early_test.ps1'.
 The first one extracts only sound files (*.xwm and *.fuz files).
 The latter extracts all files from a 'General BA2' Archive type of files.

-There are 3 Fallout BA2 known archive types:
+- There are 3 Fallout BA2 known archive types:
-GNRL = General Archive  -> supported to unpack
+1. GNRL = General Archive  -> supported to unpack
-DX10 = Textures Archive -> unsupported to unpack
+2. DX10 = Textures Archive -> unsupported to unpack
-GNMF = PS4 Archive      -> unsupported to unpack
+3. GNMF = PS4 Archive      -> unsupported to unpack

 Update 22/04/2020:
-Since Wastelanders update for Fallout 76, ba2 archives with voice files (like for example "SeventySix - Voices".ba2) do not contain xWMA (*.xwm) formats anymore, but the Skyrim Fuze (*.fuz) format.
+- Since Wastelanders update for Fallout 76, ba2 archives with voice files (like for example "SeventySix - Voices".ba2) do not contain xWMA (*.xwm) formats anymore, but the Skyrim Fuze (*.fuz) format.
 Fuze files (*.fuz) are actually a format with xWMA data and also include lipsync meta data (*.lip).
 In fact, a fuze file, is a file with two combined files stitched together.